telerik/blazor-docs/knowledge-base/tabstrip-activate-by-index.md

 ---
 title: Set active tab by index
-description: how to select or activate a tab by index
+description: how to select or activate a tab by index.
 type: how-to
 page_title: Select tab by index
 slug: tabstrip-activate-by-index